ericniebler/stl2/review/2010808 Batavia review.md

 TS: [iterator.requirements.general] We dont have a definition of "weaker" [removed uses of "weaker" in reference to iterator categories; also in [iterator.concept.forward].]

 AM: `WeaklyIncrementable` and `Incrementable` sound far more primitive than to just being tied to iterators.
 Would like to see them move down into `<concepts>`.
 [So would I - but this design change needs investigation to determine if and how to extract `iter_difference_t` from `iterator_traits`; this needs a paper.]

+WB: [incrementable.traits] & [readable.traits] do we have meaning for "implemented as if"?
+[These seem to be noise words; struck.]